rjw57/dtcwt/docs/backends.rst

 If you want to take advantage of having a GPU on your machine, some transforms and algorithms have been implemented with a Tensorflow backend.
-This backend, if present will provide an identical API to the NumPy backend.
+This backend will provide an identical API to the NumPy backend.
-NumPy-based input may be passed in to a tensorflow backend, in which case it will be converted to a tensorflow variable, the transform performed, and then converted back to a NumPy variable afterwards.
+I.e. NumPy-based input may be passed to a tensorflow backend in the same manner as it was passed to the NumPy backend.
+In which case it will be converted to a tensorflow variable, the transform performed, and then converted back to a NumPy variable afterwards.
+This conversion between types can be avoided if a tensorflow variable is passed to the dtcwt Transforms.

-Tensorflow support depends on the `Tensorflow
+The real speedup gained from using GPUs is obtained by parallel processing.
+For this reason, when using the tensorflow backend, the Transforms can accept batches of images.
+To do this, see the `forward_channels` and `inverse_channels` methods.
+More information is in the :ref:`tensorflowbackend` section.

-<https://www.tensorflow.org/install/>`_ python package being installed in the
+Tensorflow support depends on the
-current python environment, as well as the necessary CUDA + CUDNN libraries installed).
+`Tensorflow <https://www.tensorflow.org/install/>`_ python package being installed in the current python environment, as well as the necessary CUDA + CUDNN libraries installed).
 Attempting to use a Tensorflow backend without the python package available will result in a runtime (but not import-time) exception.
 Attempting